General Help & Frequently asked Questions

 Often if a phone gets wet it will cause strange behavior, sometimes with the screen going blank or a strange colour.
 After drying the phone out for a day or two, if it still behaves weirdly (or doesn’t work) then a new battery is unlikely to help.
 In this case you can still recycle the phone (including the battery and charger) at any “Planet Ark” recycling outlet.

-However if it works on the charger after drying out then the battery may have been damaged by the exposure to moisture and it may be worth trying a replacement.8.
-Finding your phone Brand (Manufacturer / Make of phone).
+However if it works on the charger after drying out then the battery may have been damaged by the exposure to moisture and it may be worth trying a replacement.

-This is normally pretty easy - the manufacturers name or logo is generally on the phone somewhere and stands out OK.
+This is normally pretty easy – the manufacturers name or logo is generally on the phone somewhere and stands out OK.
 The most common ones are Motorola, Nokia, Telstra (or ZTE), LG, Samsung, Sony-Ericsson and Sagem.
-Among the PDA-style phones Apple, HTC and Blackberry are popular makes.9.
-Finding the model number / type of phone.
+Among the PDA-style phones Apple, HTC and Blackberry are popular makes.

 If you don’t have the box or the manual, some phones tell you as they switch on or off what model they are (or you can look at the settings in the phone menu).
 Otherwise you will need to look underneath the battery.